Health and safety

 You must have your gas appliances serviced every year and send us a copy of the certificate.

-We offer a gas servicing scheme for leaseholders, at a competitive rate.
-If you wish to join the scheme, please complete the Gas Servicing Application Form (Word doc) [167KB] .
+We offer leaseholders a gas servicing scheme at a competitive rate.
+If you wish to join the scheme, please complete the Gas Servicing Application Form (Word doc, 102 KB).
 Your appliances will be assessed before you can join the scheme.

 Fire risk assessment

 The Regulatory Reform (Fire Safety) Order 2005 is the relevant law.
-The regulations apply to the common parts of a building containing a leasehold flat, but not the part occupied as a private home, such as the flat itself.
+The regulations apply to the building's common parts, but not to the flat, which is a private home.

-The housing company takes all reasonable fire precautions to make sure the building is safe.
-The fire risk assessment evaluates the risk to people from fire, taking into account existing fire safety measures.
-From this information, it decides whether additional measures are necessary.
+Gateshead Council takes fire precautions to ensure the building is safe.
+The fire risk assessment evaluates the risk to people from fire.
+It considers existing fire safety measures.
+It uses this information to decide if more measures are needed.

 The fire safety assessment must be reviewed regularly to keep it up to date.

-Under section 20 of the Landlord and Tenant Act 1985, we must consult with you if the works cost more than £250.00 for any one leaseholder.
+Under section 20 of the Landlord and Tenant Act 1985, we must consult you if the works cost over £250 for any one leaseholder.

-You must make yourself aware of possible fire hazards around the home and take steps to protect yourself, your family and neighbours.
+You need to recognise the possible fire hazards at home.
+Take steps to protect yourself, your family, and your neighbours.

 Smoke alarms should be fitted to give vital extra time to escape.